Lou Gorman: Red Sox general manager

 The Red Sox won another AL East title in 1990, but it was the trade involving Bagwell, at the time a third base prospect in the minor leagues, that would ultimately come back to haunt the team the most.
 Looking to strengthen the bullpen, Gorman traded him to the Houston Astros for relief pitcher Larry Andersen.
 Andersen pitched just 15 games for the Red Sox before being declared a free agent as a result of the second collusion settlement, while Bagwell would spend his entire 15-year career with the Astros, evolving into one of the most productive and consistent power hitters in major league history.
 Thus, the trade is now reckoned as one of the most lopsided deals in baseball history, especially as Bagwell was inducted into the Baseball Hall of Fame.
-Some analysts are less critical of Gorman making a deal to acquire Anderson, and more critical of Gorman selecting Bagwell as the third base prospect to send to Houston rather than Scott Cooper.
+Some analysts are less critical of Gorman making a deal to acquire Andersen, and more critical of Gorman selecting Bagwell as the third base prospect to send to Houston rather than Scott Cooper.

 After 1990, the Red Sox faded from contention.
 They finished a distant second in 1991, and in 1992 collapsed all the way to last place for the first time in 60 years.
 After another losing campaign in 1993, wholesale changes were made in the Red Sox front office.
 Gorman was relieved of his general manager responsibilities on November 10, becoming senior vice president of baseball operations.
 Two weeks later, John Harrington, who as executive director of the JRY Trust was the team's managing general partner, bought out minority general partner Sullivan to assume full control.
-Harrington then hired Montreal Expos general manager Dan Duquette (another native New Englander) as Gorman's permanent successor.
+Harrington then hired Montreal Expos general manager Dan Duquette (another native New Englander) as Gorman's permanent successor in February 1994.

 In his nine full seasons as general manager, 1985 through 1993, the Red Sox compiled a 751–706 (.515) win–loss record, with three division titles and one American League pennant.